 He has served as a part-time partner at Y Combinator and an advisor at Sequoia Capital.

 He holds a BA in Philosophy from Wilson College, Mumbai.
 He went on to pursue an MBA from Narsee Monjee Institute of Management Studies in Mumbai but dropped out.

 Journey From A Working Student To CRED Founder

-CRED founder Kunal started working from 15 to help his family tide over a financial crisis.
-He continued working while pursuing his bachelor’s degree, and had gigs as a freelance designer and programmer.
+CRED founder Kunal started working at 15 to help his family tide over a financial crisis.
+He continued working while pursuing his bachelor’s degree and had gigs as a freelance designer and programmer.
 He later built a small SaaS company called PaisaBack, a cash-back and promotional discount campaign platform for retailers, which eventually turned into FreeCharge in 2010.